-At this point, the insincerity in the mother’s worship is revealed.
-If she truly worshipped him, she would have respected his wisdom and accepted that it is not good for her daughter to receive a miracle until she wanted help.
+She agreed that getting what she wanted would not be good, but even dogs eat crumbs.
+The insincerity in the mother’s worship is revealed.
+If she truly worshipped him, she would have respected his wisdom and accepted that it is not good for her daughter to receive a miracle.

 You might argue that Jesus said she had great faith, and by that faith she obtained what she desired.
-Her daughter was healed.
-Great doesn’t mean good.
+He healed her daughter.
+Great does not mean good.
 WWII is called the “Great War”.
 Does that mean it was a good war?
 God gave us faith to obtain what he desires.
-She ignored Jesus counsel and refused to leave until she obtained what she desired.
-From the day Eve desired to be wise like God until today, obtaining what wedesire is the source of much pain and suffering.
+She ignored Jesus’ counsel and refused to leave until she got what she desired.
+From the day Eve desired to be wise like God until today, getting what we desire is the source of much pain and suffering.

 God is infallible.
-He owes a debt to no man because he has never wronged anyone.
-If we back him in a corner with our “great” faith putting him in the position that he is damned if he does and damned if he doesn’t, he will give us what we want.
+He owes a debt to no man because he has wronged no one.
+If we back him in a corner with our “great faith” putting him in the position that we will be angry with him if he does and angry if he doesn’t, he will give us what we want.
+He knows how to keep his hands clean.
 The pain we bring into our lives thinking we are smarter than God, is our fault, not his.